Salesforce

 What is an electrolyte?

 The electrolyte is the acid in a battery.
-It can be liquid or gelled.
+As mentioned above, it can be in a liquid or gel state.
 The electrolyte (acid) is put in the battery at time of battery activation and never added later.
 If a wet cell is low on electrolyte, only distilled water can be used to top off.

-Note: Most of the batteries that we use are Sealed Lead Acid Batteries.
-This type of battery is considered a No Maintenance Battery and should never lose electrolytes.
+Note: Most batteries are Sealed Lead Acid Batteries.
+This type of battery is considered a no maintenance battery and should never lose electrolytes.

 Is the red terminal (cable) always positive?